matyasselmeci/hpc-annex/phase-completion-notes.md

 - Implement `htcondor jobset submit annex-name`.
 We're going to need it.
 - Pull resource requests from the annex collector rather than push them to the pilot via command-line arguments, mostly for strategic reasons.
-- For now, barring requests from our UI/UX people and/or the users, the front-end will know if a given queue works with whole nodes or allocates individual cores (or chunks of RAM) and require the user to specify the size appropriately.
 - Look into supporting "noun" plug-ins in `htcondor`.
 This may be a (partial) solution to the documentation problem, but `htcondor gromacs ...` also sounds really attractive to GregT.